 Annual flowers fill bare landscaping spots for a lush, mature look and add texture, variety, and color that makes your property more memorable to clients, tenants, and visitors.
 The best annual displays include big blocks of bold color and raised planters at high visibility exit and entry points.
 These elements can help your display be visible from long distances and fast passing speeds.

 When shopping for annuals at a garden center, look for a compact-sized plant with lots of buds—more buds at the garden center means more blooms in your landscape.
 Green foliage without spots or holes tells you the plants haven’t been affected by insects, and moist soil shows a properly watered starter plant.

 Planting annuals are worth the investment; you just need to know where to plant them.
 There are several key placements for annuals that make certain you’re getting the most out of your plants.
 Some of these placements include:

 Annuals are best planted right after the last frost, but they can be planted well into spring or until the hot, high-temperature weather hits.
 The earlier you plant annuals during the growing season, the more benefit you will receive with growth and color.

-Some annuals flowers require deadheading, while others require daily or weekly watering.
+Some annual flowers require deadheading, while others require daily or weekly watering.
 The key is choosing the right type of annual for your location.